ZerotoKoops/custom-channelData/README.md

             2. Go to soundPointers.s and do the same, but this time there should only be one label to replace.
         2. If you did not use replacement:
             1. Do the same as i., but add a new (set of) lines to each file as to complete a new set of labels.
     5. At this point, you should be able to Make the game.
 If there are any errors, make sure you did everything exactly as the instructions.
-If you are completely confident, contact me at the [discord](https://discord.gg/wCpPPNZ "Oracles romhacking discord")
+If you're still getting errors, contact me at the [Oracles romhacking discord](https://discord.gg/wCpPPNZ "Oracles romhacking discord")